CVE vulnerability check

 Clicking on the NIST source gives detailed background information:

-Here it is a clear recommendation to update those 4 impacted devices.
+Here it is a clear recommendation to update those 4 impacted Raspberry Pi devices.

 Available new libraries are indictated

-Below available updates are shown in the software inventory tab (this is not for the Raspberry Pi but for the Systec ctr-700)
+Below we shown an example of available updates in the software inventory tab (this is not for the Raspberry Pi but for the Systec ctr-700)